 I did notice that the swamp is down several inches from about two weeks ago.
 This leads me to believe that there is an outlet somewhere that is draining it.
 I really doubt that evaporation and plants would be enough to account for this much water loss.
 It would be great if I could wait until it had dried enough to get a large back hoe in to dig some large holes and a pond.

-Last time out I was able to get a lot closer to what appears to be a100_1370 pond of some sort.
+Last time out I was able to get a lot closer to what appears to be a pond of some sort.
 It appears to be clear which might indicate that it

 is spring or creek fed, both of which would be nice for an off grid life style.